panosc-portal/frontend/README.md

  # Frontend
  - Now compatible both with Search API and API Service to some extent.
 Please feel free to test and provide feedback.
- - Please use on wider screens for now.

  ## Local setup
   - .env file, replace values accordingly to your setup
 ```